orkes-io/docs/docs/integrations/ai-llm/azure-open-ai.md

 Now, the integration with the required models is ready.
 Next, we should determine the access control to these models.

-The permission can be granted to applications/groups within the Orkes Conductor console.
+The permission can be granted to applications/groups within the Orkes Conductor cluster.

 To provide explicit permission to Groups: